GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 <p align="center"><b>Example Certification Path 2 - from Raytheon Technologies Root CA</b></p>

 Both certification paths are valid for the same PIV authentication certificate (”(Affiliate)” in the images), but they start with different trust anchors.
 The configuration difference between the two example paths is only which trust anchor was installed.

-Both certification paths are valid for the same PIV authentication certificate ("(Affiliate)" in the images), but they start with different trust anchors.
 - A variety of factors can influence the certification path, including:
 - Installed trust anchor CAs (Also known as trust roots or trusted CAs)
 - Locally cached CA certificates